guillemontecinos/itp-residency-2020-2021/icm-workshops/session-03/session-03.md

 ## Operators
 An operator is a construct defined within a programming language that performs an operation with the values passed to it.
 Javascript has a variety of operators that include the assignment operator `=` and arithmetic operators like `+`, `-`, `*` and `/`, among others.
-### Relational operators
+### Comparison operators
-A relational operator compares its operands and returns a boolean value based on whether the comparison is true.
+A comparison operator compares its operands and returns a boolean value based on whether the comparison is true.
+If you attempt to compare mixed data types, like strings with numbers, JavaScript will try to convert the string into a number before comparing them.

 #### less than `<` and greather than `>`
 When comparing numbers, the operator returns a boolean based on the mathematical comparition.